classroomio/classroomio/README.md

 # classroomio

-The tool every classroom will use in collaborting.
+The tool every classroom use in collaborting in and outside the class.

 ## Why build another LMS.